jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 ## DALL·E 2

-Instructions here are simple.
-Go to https://labs.openai.com/signup to get started.
+The instructions here are simple.
+Go to [here](https://labs.openai.com/signup) to get started.
 There's no longer a waitlist.
-Now you can start generating.
+Now you can start generating images.

 ### Pricing
 - You get 50 free credits your first month.